-Often the inscriptions take the form of proverbs or sayings, such as: ROMA LENIA QVIA AETERNA(Rome is slow because it is eternal), BONI VICINI ADSINT MALI ABSINT (Good neighbours are present bad neighbours are absent) and TEMPORE TEMPORA TEMPERA (Temper time with time).
+The shorter inscriptions take the form of mottoes, such as: ROMA LENIA QVIA AETERNA(Rome is slow because it is eternal), BONI VICINI ADSINT MALI ABSINT (Let good neighbours be present and bad neighbours far away) and TEMPORA TEMPORE TEMPERA (Temper time with time).

 Palazzo dell' INA